How to Prevent Claims Leakage with AI

 Carriers need to fix inconsistent workflows to prevent claims leakage.
 Gaps include:

-• Poor expense management on legal fees and claim services.
+- Poor expense management on legal fees and claims services; and

-• Missed subrogation opportunities, such as when third-party recovery potential is unidentified at first notice of loss.
+- Missed subrogation opportunities when third-party recovery potential is unidentified.

-Without standardized processes, it's difficult to implement systematic improvements for claims-leakage prevention.
+Without efficient, standardized workflows, it's difficult to implement systematic improvements for claims-leakage prevention.

 Technology-Related Causes

-Here, manual document processing presents a significant technological gap.
-It increases errors and delays due to illegible handwriting, faded scans, and inconsistent formatting.
+With manual document processing instead of leveraging AI for insurance carriers, for instance, a significant technology gap persists, increasing errors and delays due to illegible handwriting, faded scans, and inconsistent formatting.

 For some carriers, identifying leakage patterns is difficult as they lack robust, data-driven insights.